Updated May 28, 2026 with current Raven and Bear pricing.

 Bear's feel.
 Markdown files.

-Want the migration-focused version?
-Read the Bear alternative guide.
-Also see the Claude-readable notes guide.
+For the migration-focused version, read the Bear alternative guide.
+Also see the AI-friendly notes guide.